The Best Day Trips From Myrtle Beach

 Distance: 17.7 miles

 Historic downtown Conway is a treat for history buffs, couples, and families traveling with young children.
-Founded in 1732, Conway is one of the oldest towns in South Carolina.
-The historic downtown area features charming boutiques, local restaurants and bars, and gift shops.
-The Riverwalk in downtown Conway is a popular spot for wildlife viewing and peaceful strolls along the Waccamaw River.
-Or catch a Chanticleers athletic event, concert, or play at Coastal Carolina University.
+Founded in 1732, Conway is one of the oldest towns in South Carolina, and its historic downtown area features charming boutiques, local restaurants and bars, and gift shops.
+The Riverwalk is a popular spot for wildlife viewing and peaceful strolls along the Waccamaw River.
+Visitors can also see a concert, play at Coastal Carolina University, or catch a CCU Chanticleers athletic event while they’re here.

 Distance: 19.2 miles